Prxxthxm/LLM-Timeseries-Evaluation/README.md

 ## Overview

-This repository contains the code, data, and results for the paper **"LLM-as-a-Judge for Time Series Explanations"**.
+This repository contains the code, data, and results for **TSQueryBench**.
 We study large language models as both generators and evaluators of time-series explanations in a reference-free setting, using a rubric-guided prompting framework that conditions directly on raw numerical data.

 ---